Baton Rouge

 • Crane Tipping: Cranes can tip over when operated on unstable ground or when loads are lifted too far from the center of gravity.
 Failing to level the crane properly or ignoring wind conditions are common contributing factors.
 These accidents are especially dangerous for both the operator and nearby workers.

-• Operator Error: Crane operations require specialized training and experience.
+• Operator Error: Crane operations require specific training and experience.
 Inadequate training, fatigue, distraction, or miscommunication can lead to devastating mistakes.
 Employers have a legal obligation to ensure only qualified personnel operate heavy equipment like cranes.

-Factors like our area's unique geography, frequently rainy and windy weather, and construction sites' common proximity to both residential and industrial areas require Baton Rouge project managers to carefully account for things like soil and ground stability, high winds, and other hazards.
+Factors like our area's unique geography, frequently rainy and windy weather, and construction sites' common proximity to both residential and industrial areas require project managers to carefully account for things like soil and ground stability, high winds, and other hazards.
 Our Baton Rouge crane accident lawyers understand these regionally specific challenges, as well as the role they play in both crane accidents and injury claims.
 We know how to evaluate the available evidence to determine exactly what happened and, most importantly, who is responsible.

 Who Is Liable for a Crane Accident?